OWASP/www-policy/legal/bylaws.md

 ### SECTION 4.06 Voting

-Each member shall be entitled to vote on designated matters.
+All member classes shall be entitled to vote to elect the Global Board, Committee Officers, and to vote on a recommendation by the Board of Directors to remove a Director.
 The affirmative vote of a majority of the members or by proxy shall be the act of the members as a whole unless a greater number of members is required by law or stated otherwise in these Bylaws.

 ### SECTION 4.07 Participation